 I was looking specifically for an opportunity in the oil & gas industry, because I felt that the industry was poised for growth in the coming years.
 I used resources from the school’s library (in addition to some Google and LinkedIn searches) to build a list of firms related to energy.
 Interestingly, this one organization was not in energy per se, but rather was a manufacturing firm that sold to the energy industry.
 What interested me was their focus on engineering (that was important to me personally at the time), and their growth (confirmed by using Yahoo Finance).

 Once I had a list of 15-20 companies, it was time to build a list of executives.
-Given that I was a poor grad student, I did not have money for list providers.
+Given that the economy was bad, I did not have money for list providers.
 Therefore, I used the “Team” pages on the corporate websites to identify potential hiring managers, as well as LinkedIn searches.
 I also recorded the corporate phone line.

 From there, I needed to get the phone number for each manager at the company.
 I would either call the corporate line and ask to speak to the manager, or use the dial-by-name directory.
 One note is that this used to work a lot more often in the past than now, but it will still get you to your manager’s line about 50% of the time.
 Whether or not they pick up is a different matter.